Self-esteem and mental health

 - your identity — you may have doubts about your gender, sexuality or body

-- your sense of belonging — feeling like you don’t belong with family, friends or at work
+- your sense of belonging — feeling like you don't belong when you are with family, friends, at school or at work

-Low self-esteem may stem from experiences in childhood or adolescence such as:
+Low self-esteem may also stem from experiences in childhood or adolescence such as:

 - being bullied or not fitting in at school